 An effective early warning system is essential in protecting life and property.
-In the 20th century, an estimated 221 people were killed by tsunamis in Hawai'i (U.S. Geological Survey n.d.).
+In the 20th century, an estimated 221 people have been killed by tsunamis in Hawai'i (U.S. Geological Survey n.d.).
+Tsunamis reaching the Hawaiian Islands have exhibited tremendous variability in terms of their runup heights, inundation distances, and the damage they have inflicted.

 Improving techniques and understanding of the tsunami hazard, in particular identifying areas most likely to be flooded, is a continuous effort.
 Scientists found that a M9.2 earthquake in the eastern Aleutian Islands would generate a tsunami inundation area exceeding flooding observed from past historical events.
 In response to these findings, additional evacuation maps (Tier 2) were developed for Kaua'i, Honolulu, and Maui Counties.
 The Tier 2 evacuation maps represent an unlikely worst-case scenario and do not replace the Tier 1 evacuation maps that are based on historical tsunamis (International Tsunami Information Center 2023).